 Yuhui Lu, Ph.D.

-Associate Professor of Chemistry
+Adjunct Professor of Chemistry

 The study of chemistry is necessary for students who want to pursue a career in natural science, medical science, and engineering.
 It also helps liberal art students to improve their reasoning skills, understand scientific methodology, and gain deeper insight between human-nature relationships.
 I challenge all my students, regardless of background, to engage in logic, diligence, and self-discipline.

 I have earned Ph.D.s in both chemistry and electrical engineering.
 I use this combination of disciplines to research nanoelectronics and single molecular devices with colleagues at the University of Notre Dame.
 I have also been a principal investigator of grants with the National Science Foundation, and undergraduate research supervisor.
 I am currently pursuing a variety of research opportunities for Holy Cross students.

 Elvira Baumgartner, M.S.

 Rodney Robichaud, Ph.D.